emre2345/Agartha-back/modules/web/site/src/main/kotlin/agartha/site/objects/readme.md

-# WebServer Objects
+# WebServer/WebSocket Objects

-This directory contains response objects for API requests.
+This directory contains response objects for WebServer API and WebSocket requests/responses.

 Request objects are mapping incomming API data into objects where as response objects are data sent to clients.